Star Trek: The Next Generation season 2: Ratings

 By the end of season one, The Next Generation had become the highest-rated first-run hour-long syndicated series, and the third highest-rated syndicated show overall, behind only Wheel of Fortune and Jeopardy.
 The first episode of season two, "The Child", aired on November 21, 1988, to Nielsen ratings of 10.9 million.
 After an initial slight decrease in viewers over the next five episodes, the season broke the 11 million mark with "Unnatural Selection" and then peaked as the next two episodes, "A Matter of Honor" and "The Measure of a Man", were both watched by 11.3 million viewers.
 After this, the ratings decreased gradually until "Manhunt", watched by 8.9 million and receiving the lowest ratings for a first-run broadcast of a Next Generation episode.
-"Shades of Grey" closed the season on July 17, 1989, watched by 9.8 million viewers.
+"Shades of Gray" closed the season on July 17, 1989, watched by 9.8 million viewers.
 Despite the higher ratings seen in the earlier part of the season, it was only from "Q Who" onwards that The Next Generation rose to become the third most-viewed series in its timeslot.